iorodeo/potentiostat/software/python/potentiostat/docs/examples.rst

 own custom voltage function which gives specifies the desired output voltage as a function of time.

-Example 2: Long Duration Constant Voltage Test
+Example 2: long duration constant voltage test
 ==============================================

 Suppose you want to perform a very long duration (hours to days) constant